UPS workers ratify new five-year contract, eliminating strike risk

 - Both full- and part-time UPS workers who are union members will get $2.75 more per hour in wages in 2023

-- New part-time hires at UPS will start at $21 per hour and advance to $23 per hour
+- New part-time hires at UPS will start at $21 per hour and advance to $23 per hour.
+Wage increases will reach $7.50 an hour over the length of the contract

 - Protections including in-vehicle air conditioning and cargo ventilation

-- Martin Luther King Day as a full holiday for the first time
+- Martin Luther King Jr. Day as a full holiday for the first time

 - No forced overtime